MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-users-profiles-roles.md

 > [!NOTE]
 > If you assign another profile to a user, any personalisations made by the user with the previous profile are preserved.

-## To define user settings for a profile
+## <a name="to-define-user-settings-for-a-profile" />To define user settings for a profile

 On the **My Settings** page, users can define basic behaviour of their account, such as the Role Centre, the language, and which notifications they get.
 For more information, see [Change Basic Settings](ui-change-basic-settings.md).